The content has been loaded.

 Inclusion – the opposite of exclusion

-The term inclusion literally means "to include," that is, the opposite of "to exclude.
-In the first place, one thinks of people with disabilities, such as those in wheelchairs.
-But there are many other target groups we should not forget.
-They sometimes require adjustments to our services, the way we provide information or how we organize buildings and public spaces.
-For example, the elderly, children and young people, the homeless.
-But also people who cannot read or can barely read, cannot cope well with stressful situations or new technologies.
+The term inclusion literally means 'to include', so the opposite of 'exclude'.
+The first thing that comes to mind is people with disabilities, such as those in wheelchairs.
+But there are many other target groups that we must not forget.
+They sometimes require adjustments to our services, the way we provide information, or how we design buildings and public spaces.
+Examples include the elderly, children and young people, and the homeless.
+But also people who cannot read or have difficulty reading, who cannot cope well with stressful situations or new technologies.

 What is inclusion?

-Inclusion means that everyone in society comes into their own.
-Everyone is allowed to be themselves, everyone is equally important and everyone can participate.
+Inclusion means that everyone in society is treated fairly.
+Everyone is allowed to be themselves, everyone is equally important, and everyone can participate.
 Every resident of Heerlen should feel accepted.
-At home, at school, at work, on the street, in sports - anywhere.
-Living with a disability should not be a restriction to live the way you want.
+At home, at school, at work, on the street, in sports—wherever.
+Living with a disability should not be a limitation on living the way you want to.

 Work to be done

-Inclusive policies are an ongoing process that we keep improving.
-The municipality Heerlen likes to lead by example.
-In doing so, we need the help of everyone who lives or works in Heerlen.
+Inclusive policy is an ongoing process that we are constantly improving.
+The municipality of Heerlen is keen to set a good example.
+To do so, we need the help of everyone who lives or works in Heerlen.

-Do you have an idea or a suggestion?
-Will you let us know?
-Mail to: iedereenvoorelkaar@heerlen.nl.
+Do you have an idea or suggestion?
+Please let us know.
+Send an email to: iedereenvoorelkaar@heerlen.nl.

 Living with a disability in Heerlen